John Anthony Harvey

-John Anthony Harvey CBE (born 1 October 1935) is a British entrepreneur and logistician whose seminal contribution was to lead (as Chairman & Chief Executive, later Executive Chairman) the intercontinental logistics service provider Tibbett & Britten Group plc during a 20-year period of diversification and growth.
-He is an Ambassador, and former Chairman of the Trustees, of Transaid Worldwide - the international transport charity.
+John Anthony Harvey CBE (born 1 October 1935) is a British entrepreneur and logistician whose seminal contribution was to lead (as chairman and chief executive, later executive chairman) the intercontinental logistics service provider Tibbett & Britten Group plc during a 20-year period of diversification and growth.
+He is an ambassador, and former chairman of the trustees, of Transaid Worldwide - the international transport charity.
 Since 2004 he has Chaired The Keswick Enterprises Group Limited, a UK-based private equity investor.

 Early career

 Harvey joined Unilever in 1957 as a graduate trainee after receiving a First Class Honours degree from the University of Cambridge and held a variety of appointments before becoming Managing Director of SPD Ltd (‘Speedy, Prompt Delivery’), its UK logistics subsidiary.
-In 1968 he was (significantly) responsible for Unilever making its original investment in the clothing distribution specialist Tibbett & Britten, followed in 1970 by the acquisition of Norfolk Line (Norfolk Lijn N.V.), the North Sea ferry company.
-From 1971 he went on to hold various SPD Board appointments in subsidiaries and joint ventures in North America, Scandinavia, Hong Kong, Italy and Ireland.
+In 1968, he was (significantly) responsible for Unilever making its original investment in the clothing distribution specialist Tibbett & Britten, followed in 1970 by the acquisition of Norfolk Line (Norfolk Lijn N.V.), the North Sea ferry company.
+From 1971, he went on to hold various SPD Board appointments in subsidiaries and joint ventures in North America, Scandinavia, Hong Kong, Italy and Ireland.
 He also became a member of Unilever's UK Policy Committee.
-In 1982 Harvey joined The Institute of Grocery Distribution Board (and the Policy Issues Council from mid-2001).
-In 1983 he became Chairman of SPD Group.
+In 1982, Harvey joined The Institute of Grocery Distribution Board (and the Policy Issues Council from mid-2001).
+In 1983, he became Chairman of SPD Group.